BoxUpp/Docker-Images/README.md

 #Docker

-This is docker file for instaling ssh service and puppet on Linux Centos Container
+This is docker file for instaling ssh service and puppet on Linux Centos Container.

 ###Contributors